Keyj33k/htkit/README.md

 ---
 Note:
 --------------------------
-- This tool is only for educational purposes.
+- This tool is only for ethical purposes.
 - I'm not responsible for your actions.
 - Don't hack anyone without permissions.
 - With great force follows great responsibility.